-- In LC, lambda abstractions are unary; only one variable appears in the parameter list. - In practical programming languages, parameter lists can contain any finite number (within reason) of parameters. - How can we generalize deBruijn notation to accommodate lambda abstractions of arbitrary arity? - Hint: does a variable reference have to be a scalar (physics terminology)?
+- In LC, lambda abstractions are unary; only one variable appears in the parameter list. - In practical programming languages, parameter lists can contain any finite number (within reason) of parameters. - How can we generalize deBruijn notation to accommodate lambda abstractions of arbitrary arity? - Hint: does a variable reference have to be a scalar, physics terminology for a simple number?
+Lists are not scalars.